What is it like to stay in a hub by Premier Inn? Find out in this hotel review of the hub by Premier Inn Rose Street, Edinburgh

 |continental breakfast available only||free wi-fi has limited bandwidth|

 |rooms are relatively compact|

 hub by Premier Inn is slick on design but small on space.
 Whilst the square footage of the room should not present a problem for solo travellers, it may be another story if you are sharing.

-As a solo traveller, safety is extremely important and the location of this hotel was perfect in that it was a buzzy area and I could walk out of the door and find a great place to eat within five or ten minutes walk.
+As a solo traveller, safety is extremely important and the location of this hotel was perfect in that it was a buzzy area and I could walk out of the door and find a great place to eat within a five or ten minute walk.

 But, as a true Brit, I love my morning cuppa and not being able to wake up with a cup of tea was a huge drawback.
 Let’s face it; I wasn’t about to throw on clothes and scamper down five floors for this caffeine hit.